Shivani Srivastava, PhD

 Biography

-By studying disease mechanisms in preclinical models, her work aims to bridge basic science and clinical translation in the field of bone diseases, diabetes, and obesity.
+By integrating disease-relevant preclinical models with mechanistic studies, her research seeks to bridge basic science and clinical translation in the fields of bone disease, metabolic diseases (including diabetes and obesity), and cardiovascular disease.

 Appointments